-A couple of weeks ago it was my Mum’s birthday and we decided to go for lunch at Asparagasm, a beautiful Vegan restaurant not too far from where I live.
+A couple of weeks ago it was my Mum’s birthday and we decided to go for lunch at Asparagasm, a beautiful Vegan restaurant not too far from where I live in the Cotswolds.

 This was the first totally Vegan restaurant I have been to – EVER!
 Which might sound surprising, but they’re pretty hard to find in my area of the UK, so I wanted to share my experience for those of you who are vegan, veggie, plant based or just interested in going to beautiful restaurants and eating amazing food!

 Aspargasm is in Nailsworth, a picturesque little town in the Cotswolds, UK.
 The restaurant itself is an intimate little nook, with around 6 ish tables and could probably seat 15-20 people I would imagine.

 The décor is really pretty, with a really rustic feel; lanterns hanging above the tables, mandala style artwork on the tables, blackboards and artworks dotted across the walls.
 Safe to say, right up my street!